 The Little Colorado gorge is 58-miles long, infrequently traveled and incredibly remote.
-The biggest two wildcards for most explorers are the degree of difficulty and the weather.
+The two biggest challenges for most explorers are the degree of difficulty and the weather.

-- Snakebite & Scorpions
+Snakebite & Scorpions

-- Exposure / Falls
+Exposure / Falls

 In many conditions, the gorge can be a dangerous, inhospitable place – it has claimed the lives of even expert canyoneers.
 Trails are primitive, at best and route-finding is essential, on even them most well-traveled trails.